The cost of having a third child?

 Holidays would always be a balancing act between paying for childcare, asking for help from friends and family.
 This cost was always a huge drain on the finances and meant that I had no choice but to return to work full time to pay for this cost, the equivalent of paying two mortgages.

 Suddenly holidays became more of a challenge to keep the costs down.
 Even hotel stays became more of a challenge.
-A family of five means that two rooms are required.
+Having three kids means that two rooms are required.
 I have to admit for anything we did in the UK I just said there were 4 of us so we could fit into a family room, sneaking the little one in un-noticed.
 We always got away with it when the boys were smaller!

 In the end I figured an all inclusive or even half board was the best value option.
 So, we have done a couple of Mark Warner holidays, normally discounted in return for a review.
 Everything is included for the whole week, from water sports to food, childcare to wine.
 During term time these holiday costs around £500-600 per person, going up to around £1000 to £1200 per person during school holidays.